easyCZ/grpc-web-js-example/README.md

 An example of usage of gRPC Web without Typescript

 ## Usage
+1. Install node packages with `npm i`
-1. Compile protos with `npm run proto`
+2. Compile protos with `npm run proto`
-2. Start dev server with `npm start`
+3. Start dev server with `npm start`